scuzzydude/asimov/asimov.md

 Ten thousand years in the future, what will be the more valuable treasure?
 Da Vinci's engineering drawings, Drake's last letters, Scobee's autographed postcard, or *The Dream's* signed basketball?

 Da Vinci and *The Dream* were professionals with talent and were paid handsomely with the king's gold.
-Sir Francis Drake certainly had imagination, daring and bravery a servant of a queen and a slaver.
+Sir Francis Drake certainly had imagination, daring and bravery but was a servant of a queen and a slaver.

 While Da Vinci drew pictures of flying machines, Olajuwon wore rockets on his uniform, and Drake sailed around the world in service to a queen he worshipped.
 Colonel Scobee voluntarily strapped himself into an aircraft attached to a tank filled with 1.6 million pounds of liquid hydrogen and oxygen and lit a candle.
 He did this twice.